Customers may return items* for any reason within 90 days of purchase with a Willy Street Co-op receipt.

 Amended by action of the Williamson Street Grocery Co-op Board of Directors on April 4, 2005.

-Willy Street Grocery Cooperative supports providing opportunities for nonpartisan and secular 501(c)3 nonprofit organizations to network with our community on Co-op property.
+Willy Street Grocery Cooperative supports providing opportunities for nonpartisan and secular 501(c)3 nonprofit organizations to network with our community in a designated area outside on Co-op property.
 Organizations must be nondiscriminatory.
 Any form of discrimination based on age, race, sex, sexual orientation, gender identity, religion, national or ethnic origin, political beliefs, veteran status, disability, or any other category protected by state or federal law is contrary to the principles and policies of Willy Street Co-op.